jessesquires/jessesquires.com/pay.md

 title: Payments
 ---

-<h4 class="text-muted text-center">Contracting, Open Source, Freelance</h4>

-Do you need to pay me for contracting, consulting, or freelance work?
-Or, do you want to support my open source work and blog?
-You can do that here with the options below. **Thanks!**
+Do you need to pay me for contracting/consulting work?
+Or do you want to support my open source work and blog?
+You can do that here with the options below.
+If you run into any issues, or if you have any questions, please [contact me](/contact).
+**Thanks!**

 <div class="row">
    <div class="col"></div>